 Day 3: How Can You Visit Churaumi Aquarium and Northern Okinawa?

 If your only goal is Churaumi Aquarium and you want maximum time there, an express bus from Naha can work.
-If you want to see several northern highlights in one day, a guided bus tour is usually the more practical option.
+If you want to see several northern highlights in one day, a private guided tour is usually the more practical option.

 How Can You Visit Churaumi Aquarium Without a Car?

-| Decision Point | DIY Express Bus | Guided 1-Day Bus Tour |
+| Decision Point | DIY Express Bus | Private Guided Tour |

 |---|---|---|